Protect and Expand Your Rights! FTC's Funeral Rule Changes

 Thank you for your interest in expanding legalization of Natural Organic Reduction (aka human composting) in the U.S.

-Composting bills have been passed in seven states including Washington, Oregon, Vermont, Colorado, Nevada, California, and New York thanks to people like you!
+Composting bills have been passed in twelve states including Washington, Oregon, Vermont, Maine, Colorado, Nevada, California, Arizona, Maryland, Delaware, Minnesota, and New York thanks to people like you!

 Ways You Can Help